How to Use Your PDFs

 Digital play & learning

-Our PDFs are designed for interactive use in the free Adobe Acrobat Reader app.
-This app has features that make digital learning fun and engaging.
+Our PDFs are designed for use in the free Adobe Acrobat Reader app — where your child can draw, trace, and color directly on the page.

 • Draw and color directly on the page